stanton26/AppDefense/labs/v2/horizon-lab.md

 ## Deploy Desktop Pool

-Instant Clones require a shapshot of the Golden Master Image.
+Instant Clones requires a shapshot of the Golden Master Image.
 Therefore we need to create a snapshot of the Golden Master Image VM.

 1. Go back to the vSphere Client.
 2. Click on **Hosts and Clusters**